ROTEMPCO

 As always, the atmosphere was good and concentrated.

-We looked at each other and my oldest colleague smiled and said, Just wait!
+We looked at each other and my oldest colleague smiled and said, "just wait!"

-A magical night where everything ended well.
+It was a magical night where everything ended well.

 • .NET